Republic of Artsakh: 2023 Azerbaijani offensive, exodus, and dissolution

+Geography

+The Artsakh Republic was mountainous, a feature which has given it its former name (from the Russian for "Mountainous/Highland Karabakh").
+It is 3170 km2 in area.
+The largest water body is the Sarsang Reservoir, and the major rivers are the Tartar and Khachen rivers.
+The country is on a plateau which slopes downwards towards the east and southeast, with the average altitude being 3600 ft above sea level.
+Most rivers in the country flow towards the Artsakh Valley.

+The geology of Artsakh is primarily part of the Kussary-Divichi Foredeep – the northern foredeep of the Greater Caucasus.
+The trough is filled with Oligocene to Quaternary age deepwater, molasse and marine sedimentary rocks.

+The climate is mild and temperate.
+The average temperature is 11 C, which fluctuates annually between 22 C in July and -1 C in January.
+The average precipitation can reach 710 mm in some regions, and it is foggy for over 100 days a year.
+Over 2,000 kinds of plants exist in Artsakh, and more than 36% of the country is forested.
+The plant life on the steppes consists mostly of semi-desert vegetation, while subalpine zone and alpine tundra ecosystems can be found above the forest in the highlands and mountains.

 Government and politics

-Artsakh is a presidential democracy (in the middle of transforming from a semi-presidential one, after the 2017 referendum).
-The Prime Minister's post was abolished and executive power now resides with the President who is both the head of state and head of government.
-The president is directly elected for a maximum of two-consecutive five-year terms.
-The current President is Arayik Harutyunyan who was sworn in on 21 May 2020.
+Artsakh was a presidential democracy (transformed from a semi-presidential one, after the 2017 referendum).
+The Prime Minister's post was abolished and executive power resided with the President who was both the head of state and head of government.
+The president was directly elected for a maximum of two-consecutive five-year terms.
+The last President was Samvel Shahramanyan.

-The National Assembly is a unicameral legislature.
-It has 33 members who are elected for 5-year terms.
-Elections take place within a multi-party system; in 2009, the American NGO Freedom House ranked the Republic of Artsakh above the republics of Armenia and Azerbaijan with respect to civil and political rights.
-Five parties have members in the parliament: the Free Motherland party has 15 members, ARF has 8 members, Democratic Party of Artsakh has 7 members, Movement 88 has 2 members and the National Revival party has one member.
-A number of non-partisan candidates have also taken part in the elections, with some success; in 2015, two of the 33 members to the National Assembly took their seats without running under the banner of any of the established political parties in the republic.
-Elections in Artsakh are not recognised by international bodies such as the European Union and the Organisation of Islamic Cooperation, as well as numerous individual countries, who called them a source of increased tensions.
+The National Assembly was a unicameral legislature.
+It had 33 members who were elected for 5-year terms.
+Elections took place within a multi-party system; in 2009, the American NGO Freedom House ranked the Republic of Artsakh above the republics of Armenia and Azerbaijan with respect to civil and political rights.
+Five parties had members in the parliament: the Free Motherland party had 15 members, the Armenian Revolutionary Federation had 8 members, Democratic Party of Artsakh had 7 members, Movement 88 had 2 members and the National Revival party had one member.
+A number of non-partisan candidates had also taken part in the elections, with some success; in 2015, two of the 33 members to the National Assembly took their seats without running under the banner of any of the established political parties in the republic.
+Elections in Artsakh were not recognised by the European Union, the United States and the Organisation of Islamic Cooperation, as well as numerous other countries, who called them a source of increased tensions.

-Artsakh is heavily dependent on Armenia, and in many ways de facto functions and is administered as part of Armenia.
-However, Armenia is hesitant to officially recognise Artsakh.
+Artsakh was heavily dependent on Armenia, and in many ways de facto functioned and was administered as part of Armenia.
+However, Armenia was hesitant to officially recognise Artsakh.